-Rather than a car with wings, Terrafugia thinks of the Transition as a street-legal airplane.
+The Transformers-like transition from car to plane takes less than a minute.
+But rather than a car with wings, Terrafugia thinks of the Transition as a street-legal airplane.
 It’s designed to take advantage of the network of small airports scattered across the United States.
-The idea is for pilots (and you do need a pilot’s license to fly one) to fly into these small airports and drive to their final destinations, or land and take to the highway when the weather is too rough for flying.
+The idea is for pilots (and you do need a pilot’s license to fly one) to fly into these small airports — assuming the runway is at least 1,400 feet long — and drive to their final destinations, or land and take to the highway when the weather is too rough for flying.

 So, unlike other developers of flying cars, Terrafugia expects the Transition to be used more like a conventional airplane.
 That makes things a bit less complicated.
 Companies like Uber are envisioning swarms of airborne taxis flying around cities, which will require some form of urban air traffic control system, and will challenge current aviation regulations.
 But even pulling off its more straightforward vision of a flying car has proven tough for Terrafugia.

 The first Transition prototype was built and flown in 2009, and a second version followed in 2012.
 When that second prototype was unveiled, Terrafugia said it was relatively close to production readiness, which was apparently an overstatement.
-Terrafugia was bought last year by Chinese automaker Geely, which is also the parent company of Volvo, last year, giving it access to more cash and engineering resources.
-Maybe that’s finally paying off.
+Terrafugia was bought in 2017 by Chinese automaker Geely, which is also the parent company of Volvo and Lotus, giving it access to more cash and engineering resources.
+It looks like the cash infusion is finally paying off.